 In the publication, the deputy shows one of the photographs that led to his exclusion, transmitted by the Judiciary Police to the electoral commission: a meeting with the former leader of the Hong Kong Democratic Party and former deputy Wu Chi-wai, detained earlier this year with another 52 activists, accused of violating the national security law imposed by Beijing on the former British colony.

 “This photo was interpreted as a meeting with a dignitary defending Hong Kong’s independence,” wrote António Ng Kuok Cheong, one of the pro-democrats currently in the Macau Legislative Assembly.

 In comments to the publication, several users satirized the case, sharing photos of meetings of Chinese and American leaders, including the current President of China, Xi Jinping, with former US President Barack Obama.

 Lusa tried to hear legislators Sulu Sou and António Ng Kuok Cheong, but they chose to not provide any comment.

 The Electoral Affairs Committee of the Legislative Assembly (CAEAL) of Macau excluded five lists and 20 candidates from the elections for the Legislative Assembly (LA) scheduled for September 12, 15 of which were associated with the pro-democratic camp for not being “faithful” to Macau.

 On Monday, CAEAL President Tong Hio Fong released seven criteria used to decide whether candidates are eligible, including support for the Communist Party of China, but declined to reveal what violations the removed contestants were accused of.

-The three lists in the Democratic camp vowed on Saturday to take the case to the Court of Final Appeal.
+The three lists in the opposition camp vowed on Saturday to take the case to the Court of Final Appeal.